-This is the last installment of my mammoth series about the Indian Pacific, which is part of an 11,000km train journey I took across Australia – and back again.
+This is the last installment of my mammoth series about the Indian Pacific train, which is part of an 11,000km train journey I took across Australia – and back again.
 My mission: to see if spending eight days on a train could inspire boredom.
 So far, no luck.
 Let’s see what the last two days holds…

 A breakfast of baked goods is delivered to my cabin at 6:10am, since there isn’t enough time before our arrival in Adelaide for a full breakfast to be served.
 Quite frankly at 6:10am, even the baked goods in front of me aren’t doing much for my non-existent appetite.

 Having already been to Adelaide a few times before, and seeing the early hour of our stop, I take advantage of the time I have off the train to walk into town for exercise, and camp out at a McDonalds for free WiFi.

 Once again, the crew changes over, since all of Great Southern Rail’s train crews are based in Adelaide.
 I’ve shared the last five days with this crew, so it feels odd to be saying goodbye to them.
 But because I’ve been on as many Aussie trains as I have, I recognize the hospitality manager from my journey on The Overland the month prior.